LegitInternalTraffic/LegitInternalTraffic.github.io/_posts/2019-07-04-solving-c1-keygenme.markdown

 ```

 ## Cleanup
 To continue the analysis it's usefull to start renaming functions and variables such that the code becomes more readable.
-The snippet shows that the function at 0x00011343 is often called.
-By pivoting to this function we can see that it's only purpose is to print "Invalid license key or username" and exit the program.
-Renaming this function makes it easier to spot which code paths should be avoided.
+The snippet shows that the function at `0x00011343` is often called.
+By pivoting (simply doubleclick the function) to this function we can see that it's only purpose is to print `Invalid license key or username` and exit the program.
+Renaming this function makes it easier to spot which code paths should be avoided, to speed up renaming make use of the shortcut `l` when the variable or function is selected.
 Other low hanging fruit is renaming the variables where user input is stored to see where it's used, I do the same for variables that store the output of functions such as `strlen`.

 ```c
 void keygenme(void)